wazuh/wazuh-documentation/source/learning-wazuh/cloudtrail.rst

 If you are responsible for resources in the AWS Amazon Cloud such as EC2 instances or S3 buckets, it is important to monitor AWS management events related to those resources, such as creation/deletion of EC2 instances, changes to object permissions or security groups, revisions to your VPC configuration, etc...
-You may even need to monitor read and/or write operations to data stored in certain S3 buckets.
 For these purposes, AWS provides CloudTrail, a rich facility for establishing an audit trail of all such events.

 Wazuh natively supports the collection and analysis of CloudTrail logs.
-In this lab we will enable CloudTrail in our Wazuh AWS lab environment, configure Wazuh to ingest these logs, and craft a couple of custom rules to alert on successful off-hours logins to your AWS Management
+In this lab we will enable CloudTrail in our Wazuh AWS lab environment, configure Wazuh to ingest these logs, and craft a couple of custom rules to alert on suspicious-looking logins to your
-Console.
+AWS Management Console.

 Create the trail
 ----------------